GOswim, a next-generation swimming and water safety program, has been launched by Belgravia Leisure in partnership with Swimming Australia.

 Plenty of time in the water

-Kids will get ample time to spend splashing around, and not just in the warmer months.
-With GOswim’s 52-week membership including a 48-week program and a 15-day intensive swimming program for each student, there’s no reason swimming has to be just for summer – especially given Belgravia’s wide variety of fantastic indoor swimming facilities.
+Students will get ample time to spend splashing around, and not just in the warmer months.
+With GOswim’s 52-week membership includes 48-weeks of the program and a 5-day intensive swimming program available for each student, there’s no reason swimming has to be just for summer – especially given Belgravia’s wide variety of fantastic indoor swimming facilities.

 Come Christmas time, take advantage of the four weeks of free family swimming.
 Join your kids in the pool – they might even show you a new technique or two!